TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 60/Isaiah 60.12.md

 ---

-For that nation and kingdom that will not serve thee shall perish; yea, those nations shall be utterly wasted.
+For that nation and kingdom that will not serve you shall perish; yes, those nations shall be utterly wasted.